alexgibs/cfn-annex/README.md

     responseKey: {string} the name of the key or the path to the key for the value you want returned
   ```

+  The following example demonstrates how to look up the root volume SnapshotId an AMI and make it available within your CloudFormation stack:

   Example CloudFormation Resource:
   ```yaml
   Describe: